An Activity-Based Model of Transport Demand for Greater Melbourne: Method

 \subsection{Assigning locations to activities in statistical areas}

-Now that an SA1 region has been assigned for every stop, location coordinates can be assigned based on the SA1 region and stop category.
+With an \gls{sa1} region assigned for every stop, we now assign location coordinates based on the \gls{sa1} region and stop category.
 It is important to note that all home stops for an agent must share the same location.
 Locations are drawn from the set of candidate locations, which are points on the transport network that agents may move between.

-For the same destination category and SA1 region, certain locations will always be more popular than others.
-For example, an office tower will have more employees, and therefore be a more attractive work destination, than single building.
-To account for this, addresses were selected from Vicmap Address, a geocoded database of property locations supplied by the Victorian government (\href{https://discover.data.vic.gov.au/dataset/address-vicmap-address}{Vicmap Address}) containing 2,932,530 addresses within the Greater Melbourne region.
-These were then assigned a land use category based on the meshblock they were located within.
+For the same destination category and \gls{sa1} region, certain locations will always be more popular than others.
+For example, an office tower will have more employees and, therefore, be a more attractive work destination than single building.
+To account for this, addresses were selected from Vicmap Address\footnote{\url{https://discover.data.vic.gov.au/dataset/address-vicmap-address}}, a geocoded database of property locations supplied by the Victorian government containing 2,932,530 addresses within the Greater Melbourne region.
+These were then assigned a land use category based on the meshblock within which they were located.
 In cases of meshblocks without any addresses within their boundaries, a single address was assigned at their geometries' centroid.

 In order to reduce the number of unique locations, the addresses were then snapped to the set of candidate locations mentioned in Section \ref{sec:5-locate}, which are points on the transport network that agents may move between.
-The address counts were then used to create a selection probability by normalizing their number by SA1 region and destination category so that their total equaled one.
+The address counts were then used to create a selection probability by normalizing their number by \gls{sa1} region and destination category so that their total equaled one.
 This probability was then used to assign locations to each stop.

 In the final output of the algorithm (Table~\ref{tab:diary}), this step is responsible for populating columns \kk{X} and \kk{Y}, representing the spatial coordinates of the location of activities, in the coordinate reference system of the input spatial data.